-When it comes to cables, it’s easy to get lost in a techy world of Ethernet cable types, their uses and which ones you need.
+When it comes to cables, it’s easy to get lost in a techy world of Ethernet cable types, their uses, and the best ethernet cables out there.

 So if you’re struggling to know your CAT 5 from your crossover cable, our handy go-to cable guide will help.

 What Is An Ethernet Cable?